ETFs 101

 How does KLIP's NAV change over time?

-It is essential to look at covered call ETFs on a total return basis, which factors in the income generated from distributions.
+It is essential to look at covered call ETFs on a total return basis, which factors into the options income generated from distributions.
 Investors can access KLIP's total return chart here.
 Investors must reinvest distributions paid out by KLIP to benefit from compounding growth potential.

-KLIP's distributions are based on option income earned from its covered call strategy.
-This income increases KLIP's NAV.
-As of 10/31/2023, KLIP has paid out $8.09 in distributions since its inception.* However, since KLIP intends to pay out all the option income it generates, the net effect on KLIP's NAV is neutral.
+KLIP's distributions are based on option income earned from its covered call strategy, which increases KLIP's NAV.
+As of 4/30/2024, KLIP has paid out $11.16 in distributions since its inception.* However, since KLIP intends to pay out all the option income it generates, the net effect on KLIP's NAV is neutral.

 KLIP holds underlying shares of KWEB.
 If KWEB declines in value over a period of time, the price decline will reduce the NAV of KLIP.
 Such decreases are not NAV erosion from the distribution.